KhudododKA/RepData_PeerAssessment1/PA1_template.md

 ```
 ### Processing data

-The first think I do after reading the data is to convert the date column into a proper date format.
+After reading the data, I convert the date column into a proper date format.
 Second, I will extract the weekdays and the month from the date variable to use later in the analysis.
 And finally, I will create the analytic data by calculating the total number of steps for each day, which I will use to answer the first question.

 ```r